Eadgyth/Programming-Editor/README.md

 <img src="images/SimpleEditorView.png" width="400"/>
 <p>
 REQUIREMENTS FOR TESTING<br>
 Running the program requires Java 8.
-To use it for compiling Java code JDK 8 is required and also the program must be run using the JRE contained in the JDK, not in the public JRE.
-Java 9 works too with so far unsolved problems regarding the UI though.
+For compiling Java code installing the JDK 8 is required and it must be ensured that the program is run using the JRE contained in the JDK, not the public JRE.
+It also can be run using Java 9, but with some problems with regard to the graphical interface (as seen on Windows 10).
 <p>
-The program must be found in the same folder as the two .properties files and the Resources folder, just like found in the 'EadgythProgram' folder in this repository.<p>
+The program must be found in the same folder as the prefs.properties file and the Resources folder, just like found in the 'EadgythProgram' folder in this repository.<p>
 <p>
 DOCUMENTATION<br>